orbcode/orbuculum/README.md

 There are come slight changes to the command line options though.
 Historically, when using TPIU decoding, you had to specify the channels to be decoded with an option like `-T 1,2`.
-You now simply need to tell orbuculum which tags to process with `-t 1,2` and, if your probe doesn't remove TPIU framing automatically, specify the `-T` option on its own....if you try to specify the `-T` option and you've got an ORBTrace that supports Orbflow protocol then you'll get a warning, because TPIU framing removal is done automatically in the probe in that case, so you don't generally need it.
+You now simply need to tell orbuculum which tags to reflect over legacy protocol using `-t 1,2` and, if your probe doesn't remove TPIU framing automatically, specify the `-T` option on its own....if you try to specify the `-T` option and you've got an ORBTrace that supports Orbflow protocol then you'll get a warning, because TPIU framing removal is done automatically in the probe in that case, so you don't generally need it....it's still possible to do it because there are some edge cases where it's useful, but you will know why you need it if you need it, and you'll know to ignore the warning.
+If you're using end-to-end orbflow then you can ignore the `-T` and `-tx` options altogether, although you might still need to tell the client which tag to access.

+Note that individual clients cannot now strip TPIU.
+This was an unusual requirement and it can still be met by piping via `orbuculum` first.
+This results in a simplification of the clients.

 Why have we made this change?
 Well, decoding TPIU on the probe saves a huge amount of bandwidth, and moving to the tag based approach lets us convey other information from the probe too such as timestamps, voltages and currents.